Rowland Hill (MP): Patronage and Distribution of and Association with the Geneva Bible

-Other Publishing Projects
+Other works linked to him via the Geneva Bible Press

 In addition to his pivotal role with the Geneva Bible, Sir Rowland Hill's association with the press that did that work linked him in Renaissance minds with the printing of over 26 other books between 1559 and 1562.

 Hill's medical interests are reflected in publishing 'Certaine workes of chirurgerie'.

 These works covered a diverse range of subjects, from the New World and medicine to statecraft and theology.